CUH Logo

 • Give consistent and appropriate amplification for your hearing loss.

-• Stop the discomfort and irritation associated with wearing conventional hearing aids.
+• Stop any discomfort and irritation associated with wearing conventional hearing aids.

 • Reduce problems with chronic ear infections or allergies as a hearing implant leaves the ear canal open.

-• Give a more natural sound, with less distortion.
+• Give a more natural clear sound, with less distortion, but this may feel slightly quieter

 • Cause less feedback (whistling/squeaking from the conventional device/hearing aid).